 Southside District is home to top class theatres, Birmingham’s Gay Village and Chinatown.

-You can also see some of the hottest music acts at the O2 Academy, which has upcoming gigs by Rag ‘n’ Bone Man and Ellie Goulding, alongside emerging artists and club nights.
+You can also see some of the hottest music acts at the O2 Academy, which has recently hosted performances from the likes of Rag ‘n’ Bone Man and Ellie Goulding, alongside emerging artists and club nights.

 You might find it hard to choose where to eat, drink and dance thanks to the number of bars, restaurants and clubs in Southside, which runs from New Street station, along Bristol Street and around the new Smithfield Markets quarter and Hurst Street.

 The Arcadian in Hurst Street, with its mix of bars, restaurants and shops, is a great place to start exploring.